choyiny/blog/README.md

 ==========

 ### Introduction
-This repo serves as a host for my blog at [pages.choy.in](https://pages.choy.in/blog/) This blog is made for a task in Google Code-in 2015 for FOSSASIA.
+This repo serves as a host for my blog at [pages.choy.in/blog](https://pages.choy.in/blog/) This blog is made for tasks in Google Code-in 2015 for FOSSASIA.

 ### Credits